Naomi Hirahara

-Naomi Hirahara (平原 直美, born 1962) is an American writer and journalist.
-She edited the largest Japanese-American daily newspaper, The Rafu Shimpo for several years.
+Naomi Hirahara (平原 直美, born 1962) is an American mystery writer and journalist.
+She edited the largest Japanese-American daily newspaper, Rafu Shimpo, for several years.
 She is currently a writer of both fiction and non-fiction works and the Edgar Award-winning Mas Arai mystery series.

 Biography

-Naomi Hirahara was born in 1962 in Pasadena, California to Japanese parents, both of whom were survivors of the Hiroshima bombing.
+Naomi Hirahara was born in 1962 in Pasadena, California, to father, Isamu, Kibei born in Watsonville, and mother, Mayumi, born in Hiroshima.
+Both parents were survivors of the Hiroshima bombing.

 She began writing when she was in elementary school in Altadena, California.
-She received her bachelor's degree from Stanford University in international relations with a focus on Africa and spent a summer during her studies volunteering with the YWCA in Ghana, West Africa.
+She received her bachelor's degree from Stanford University in international relations with a focus on Africa and spent a summer during her studies volunteering with the YWCA in Ghana.
 After her 1983 graduation, she furthered her education at the Inter-University Center for Japanese Language Studies in Tokyo.

-After a brief job as an editorial assistant, Hirahara began working at the Rafu Shimpo newspaper in 1984 as writer about the city of Los Angeles.
+After a brief job as an editorial assistant, Hirahara began working at the Rafu Shimpo newspaper in 1984, as a writer about the city of Los Angeles.
 Three years later, she began working at a boutique public relations firm to allow more time for creative writing and taking classes at the UCLA extension.
-After three years, she was asked to come back as an editor at the Rafu Shimpo and began writing nonfiction books in the 1990s.
+After three years, she was asked to come back as an editor at the Rafu Shimpo.
+She began writing nonfiction books in the 1990s.
 In 1996, Hirahara quit her job, took a fellowship for creative writing with the Milton Center at Newman University in Wichita, Kansas and committed to working full-time as a creative writer.
 In 2001, she published a non-fiction work, Green Makers: Japanese American Gardeners in Southern California and later that year published An American Son: The Story of George Aratani, Founder of Mikasa and Kenwood.
 In 2002, Distinguished Asian American Business Leaders was released.